robin-raymond/zax.io/pointers.md

 #### `last` versus explicit `lease` qualification

 By default all functions that receive references or pointers have `lease` qualification applied unless the `last` qualification is explicitly applied.
 The `lease` and `last` qualifiers are mutually exclusive.
 The `lease` qualifier is redundant as it is automatically applied by default.
 One key difference does exist between explicitly and implicit qualifying a reference or pointer argument as `lease`.
-Arguments that are explicitly marked as `lease` cannot ever receive a `last` type and any attempt to pass a `last` type into an explicitly `lease` qualified type will cause an `explicit-lease-cannot-receive-last` error.
+Arguments that are explicitly qualified as `lease` cannot ever receive a `last` type and any attempt to pass a `last` type into an explicitly `lease` qualified type will cause an `explicit-lease-cannot-receive-last` error.

 ````zax
 MyType ::type {